Five Things to Know About Mission Space

 1. You’ll prepare to launch before you get to the ride.

-Like the Green mission, you’ll be assigned one of four positions (navigator, pilot, commander, or engineer) and have two tasks to perform.
-And again like the Green mission, you’ll have a screen that allows you to watch all the action.
-On the Orange side, this includes liftoff and your slingshot around the moon for a gravity assist before being placed into “hypersleep” for a couple of seconds before landing on Mars.
-But when you awaken “things go wrong”, and Capcom will guide you through a series of actions intended to get you safely through a meteor belt and navigate a safe landing on the red planet.
+If you choose the Orange Mission, you’ll take off for Mars.
+This time, you’ll liftoff and your slingshot around the moon for a gravity assist before being placed into “hypersleep” for a couple of seconds before landing on Mars.
+As you might expect, when you awaken, “things go wrong” and Capcom must guide you through a series of actions intended to get you safely through a meteor belt and navigate a safe landing on the red planet.

-Once you disembark, you’ll go through the Advanced Training Lab interactive play area and the Mission Space: Cargo Bay gift shop.
+Once you disembark either ride, you’ll go through the Advanced Training Lab interactive play area and the Mission Space: Cargo Bay gift shop.
 The ATL is a great place for littles or ride chickens (like me) to pass the time while others leave the planet.
 There are four interactive space areas to enjoy.
-Space Base is a playground area where kids can climb, go through “wormholes” and use up some energy.
+Space Base is a playground area where kids can climb, go through “wormholes,” and use up some energy.

-As you pass through the gift shop with all its space-themed items (but no Star Wars stuff here), check out the freeze-dried astronaut ice cream.
-The packaging reminds you that freeze drying removes water from items, so your saliva actually re-hydrates the ice cream as you eat it.
-Shelf-stable for years without refrigeration, freeze-dried foods are perfect for space travel – and earthlings who want a snack.
+⭐ As you pass through the gift shop with all its space-themed items (but no Star Wars stuff here), check out the freeze-dried astronaut ice cream.
+The packaging reminds you that freeze-drying removes water from items, so your saliva actually re-hydrates the ice cream as you eat it.
+Tastes kind of like the real thing, but it just won’t be cold!

 5. The Nuts and Bolts.

 Mission: SPACE is located in the World Discovery section of EPCOT, between Cosmic Rewind and Test Track.
 Since it’s indoors, the weather doesn’t affect it.
-The ride itself is about 4-5 minutes, but from start to finish including the preshow you should expect to take about 15 minutes.
+The ride itself is about 4-5 minutes, but from start to finish, including the pre-show, you should expect to take about 15 minutes.
+The queues for the different “sides” of the ride may be different in length, so be prepared to say which mission you’ll choose as you enter the building.

 There’s a small step up to board the ride vehicle.
 Guests must transfer from a wheelchair/ECV to ride.
 Children will find they must be 40″ to ride the Green Mission and 44″ to ride the Orange Mission.
 Like all rides with a height requirement, Mission: SPACE offers Rider Switch.
 Service animals are not permitted on this attraction.
 Video captioning is available.

 Mission: SPACE is open for Early Theme Park Entry and Extended Evening Theme Park Hours.
 It’s popular enough that when crowds are high, your best bet for a short wait is early in the morning or late at night.
-You can also snag a Lightning Lane via Genie+.
+You can also use the Lightning Lane with a Multi- or Premier Pass.

 The Bottom Line.